-I was born in the US, moved to the Netherlands at the tender age of thirteen and then decided Stockholm would suit me better at age twenty-seven.
+I was born in the US, moved to the Netherlands at age of thirteen and then decided Stockholm would suit me better at age twenty-seven.

 On the way to Sweden, I met my Norwegian partner.
 We spend a lot of our time making geeky comments to each other, reading sci-fi and/or fantasy books and watching really awesome TV shows.